ocaml/opam/README.md

 ## Documentation

-Some technical documentation is available in `doc`:
+* The main documentation entry point to OPAM is the user manual, available using `opam --help`.

-* the API is available in `doc/html/`
+* The API documentation is available in `./doc/html/`.
+* A collection of tutorials are available on the [OPAM wiki](https://github.com/OCamlPro/opam/wiki/_pages).
+  They are also available on [http://opam.ocamlpro.com/] in the `Documentation` menu, or in PDF in `./doc/tutorials`.
-* The design documents are available in `doc/specs/`
+* The developer manual is available in `doc/dev-manual/`.